Cathalinaheart/AO3-Tone-Marks/README.md

 # AO3-Tone-Marks

-This is based on GodofLaundryBaskets <a href="">Google Docs Tone Mark Script.</a>
+This is based on GodofLaundryBaskets <a href="https://godoflaundrybaskets.dreamwidth.org/3315.html">Google Docs Tone Mark Script.</a>

+## Installation
 You need to have tampermonkey/greasemonkey installed and then you just need to click <a href="https://github.com/Cathalinaheart/AO3-Tone-Marks/raw/main/Tone%20Marks.pub.user.js">here</a> to install it.

-I...don't really know what I am doing here?
-But it should work and I am planning on adding more fandoms.
-Currently MDZS, Guardian and NiF are supported.
+## Supported Fandoms
+MDZS, Guardian, NiF
+More coming soon!

+## Issues
+If you spot an issue like missing tone marks, please let me know either by submitting an issue here or reaching out to me on twitter/tumblr @cathalinaheart or via email cathalinaheart {at} gmail.com